pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 concise, non-technical way the main demographic trends, or "population structure", captured by PCs 1 and 2?

-:ledger: Which results match your expectations, and which do you find more surprising?
+:orange_book: Which results match your expectations, and which do you find more surprising?

-:orange_book : Investigate these same questions for PCs 3 and 4.
+:pushpin: Investigate these same questions for PCs 3 and 4.